NOTE: A NEW STATE FLAG HAS BEEN CHOSEN

 2023 - STATE EMBLEMS REDESIGN COMMISSION

 On May 24, 2023, Governor Tim Walz signed a law that included a State Emblems Redesign Commission, after both legislative chambers approved the measure as part of an omnibus bill on May 19 (2023 Laws, Ch.
 62, = HF 1830).
 Its mandate began on August 1, and it chose new flag and seal designs after public input.
-Unless the legislature determines otherwise, the new designs will take effect on May 11, 2024 (Statehood Day).
+The new designs took effect on May 11, 2024 (Statehood Day).
 Video of its meetings are posted at its website, along with its final report.

 MEDIA COVERAGE